 MARBLE VANITY TOPS

 Marble, composed mainly of calcium carbonate, is a metamorphic rock.
 It can vary in colour from neutral whites and creams to pinks, greys, browns and black.
 With its rich colours and luxurious feel, marble worktops are a popular choice for kitchens and bathrooms.
 It is versatile to work with and keeping it clean is actually easier than you may think.
 Just be sure to avoid products containing acid.

 How To Clean Marble

 To maintain your marble vanity unit, we recommend that you wipe all of the surfaces regularly.
 You can choose to use a commercial marble cleaner but it is also possible to use plain soap and water.
 Simply spray the countertops with your chosen cleaning product and scrub the surface gently.
 Wipe away any excess residue with a clean wet cloth and repeat as necessary.
-Then rub the countertops dry and buff with a soft absorbent cloth.
+Then rub the worktops dry and buff them with a soft absorbent cloth.